-A customer journey map expands that empathy on a broader level so you have a true understanding of their experience and can be meaningful in your organization’s customer experience improvement strategies.
+A customer journey map – or customer experience map – expands that empathy on a broader level so you have a true understanding of their experience and can be meaningful in your organization’s customer experience improvement strategies.
 Utilizing this approach allows you to take your customer’s perspective and use it as an opportunity to find solutions to any problem they may face when interacting with your company.

 Your map can help answer questions such as:

 - Is my online interface user-friendly and matching customer expectations?
 Why is the user navigating away from the site so quickly?

 - How often is my customer reaching out to customer support and is the team able to address the issues in a timely manner?

 - How is the customer interacting with my brand before they decide to make a purchase?
 How are they feeling at this stage?

-If you understand your customer from an empathetic, bird’s eye view, then you will have a deeper insight into their needs at every touchpoint so you can improve CX processes to meet their expectations.
+Understanding the customer journey from an empathetic, bird’s eye view will give you deeper insight into customer needs at every touchpoint so you can take the steps to meet their expectations.

 Creating a customer-centric company

 Aligning towards the same company objectives is essential for strategic customer experience goal planning and success tracking.
-When you create a journey map, you have a customer-centered tool to refer to and distribute across the company.
+When you build a journey map, you have a customer-centered tool to refer to and distribute across the company.

 With your customer journey map, you can: